Hand off to a live agent

 The topic will start the transfer to a live agent when this node is reached.
 You can test the hand-off by triggering the topic in the test canvas.

-Once you add a Transfer to agent node into a conversation, each time you trigger hand-off your users will see a "No renderer for this activity" message on the demo website.
+Once you add a Transfer conversation node into a conversation, each time you trigger hand-off your users will see a "No renderer for this activity" message on the demo website.
 This message suggests the need to customize your chat canvas to implement custom client-side code that brings in a human agent from your engagement hub into the conversation.

 Contextual variables available upon hand-off